devopsgroup-io/catapult/README.md

 Each software type will vary as to the standard convention of asset versioning, here is a [Wordpress example](https://wordpress.stackexchange.com/a/90824) to get you started.

 ### Progressive Web App ###
 Progressive Web App (PWA), in general, is a term used to denote web apps that use the latest web technologies.
-Catapult allows a `manifest.json` file to be placed anywhere in your `webroot` and accessible regardless of whether you're using the `force_auth` option, this is necessary as `manifest.json` is accessed outside of the session of which you are authenticated.
+Catapult allows a `manifest.json` file to be placed in your `webroot`.
+Note that this will be accessible regardless of whether or not you are using the `force_auth` option, which is necessary because `manifest.json` is sometimes accessed outside of the session under which you authenticated.
 Don't forget to include the `link` tag `<link rel="manifest" href="/manifest.json">` to notify the browser of your manifest.
-More information regarding WPAs can be found at Google's [Web App Manifest](https://developers.google.com/web/fundamentals/engage-and-retain/web-app-manifest/) and [Progressive Web App Checklist](https://developers.google.com/web/progressive-web-apps/checklist).
+More information regarding PWAs can be found at Google's [Web App Manifest](https://developers.google.com/web/fundamentals/engage-and-retain/web-app-manifest/) and [Progressive Web App Checklist](https://developers.google.com/web/progressive-web-apps/checklist).

 ### Email ###

 Email delivery is an art, there are many considerations when trying to get an email into someone's inbox.
 Some considerations include, IP reputation, bounce management, analytics visibility, and more.
-For that reason, Catapult requires setup of a SendGrid accoung and recommned use of.
+For that reason, Catapult requires setup of a SendGrid account and configuration of SMTP within your website's software.
 To configure SendGrid with your software type, please set the SMTP configurtion to the following:

 * SMTP host: `smtp.sendgrid.net`
 * SMTP port: `587`